Fast Fourier Transform

 Compared to the

-If the result cannot be computed with hardware floats, software arithmetic by the MuPAD kernel is tried.
+If the result cannot be computed with hardware floating-point values, software arithmetic by the MuPAD kernel is tried.

 If the current value of

-There may be several reasons for hardware arithmetic to fail:
+There can be several reasons for hardware arithmetic to fail:

 The trailing digits in floating-point results computed with